 The project is being funded from money secured via Section 106 agreements and from the Community Infrastructure Levy (CIL)– which are both contributions developers make towards local facilities.

-Yes, the football changing facilities will still be available.
+Yes, the football changing facilities are still be available.
 These facilities are unaffected by this development.
 We are not intending to change these facilities as the new play service will operate out of the pavilion end closest to the car park.

 To find out more details on the above plans and to tell us what you think, including letting us know about any questions or concerns you might have, please email email@example.com